Mother's Day Sale - Get $25 off

 Medically Reviewed by:

-It's not uncommon to feel pain and discomfort in random areas of your body.
-However, it can be alarming, especially if you have never had pain in a specific location before.
-And if you have ever had pain in your Adam's apple, you may be concerned about what's causing it.
-After all, many vital glands and organs reside near there, so it's essential to pay attention when your body is waving this red flag.
-Ahead, learn what the Adam's apple is and six reasons why your Adam's apple may be sore.
+If you’ve ever felt pain or discomfort in your Adam’s apple, you may wonder what’s causing it.
+After all, many vital glands and organs reside near there, so it’s essential to pay attention when your body starts waving this red flag.
+Ahead, learn more about your Adam’s apple and six reasons why your Adam’s apple may be sore.

 What is the Adam’s apple?

-The Adam's apple is a bulge of cartilage that appears on the front of your thyroid cartilage.
+When you went through puberty, your larynx (voice box) grew bigger, pushing a piece of cartilage forward to make room for it.
+This bulge is your Adam’s apple and helps protect your larynx.
+It sits in the front of your thyroid cartilage.
 Contrary to its name, the thyroid cartilage has nothing to do with the thyroid and sits above the thyroid gland.

-To rule out muscle tension or tightness, try to stretch your neck in various ways, including looking up at the ceiling and moving your head side to side.
+What to do: Try to stretch your neck in various ways, including looking up at the ceiling and moving your head from side to side.

 • The urge to swallow frequently to relieve tension

-• A sensation that something is blocking the airway
+• A sensation that something is blocking your airway

 • Neck tenderness